theatlasroom/presentations/final-report.md

 A mobile [responsive prototype](http://njc-efv.herokuapp.com) to illustrate how this might work from the clients perspective.
 We also explored how this might be implemented into a broader project for online family violence intervention orders which the NJC had started to explore.
 This prototype was well received and will be rolled out into a future project.

-### Communications

-### Staff in / out (Mockups / prototype)
-Staff send emails around each day to notify each other of changes in their work schedule (leaving early, going home sick, working from home), additionally a duty worker is assigned each day to provide frontline assessment of clients, this information is sent around by the staff member assigned to the role. to reduce the number of these emails being sent and keep an  eye on who is around, who is out and who might be on leave.
-Being the first contact for the any visitor to the centre, the information team are often tasked with tracking down the relevant staff members.

-A session was held with staff to dive deeper into what an ideal solution for the NJC might look like, mockups were then produced and a prototype of this was eventually incorporated into the intranet project, along with a general, searchable listing of staff contact details.

 ### Calendar of appointments (Mockups / additional research)
 We saw a good opportunity for providing online access to a list of upcoming appointments, both for NJC clients and staff.
 Clients turn up for appointments, sometimes they don't have an appointment scheduled, the details have changed or they have the wrong date, the information team usually are the first contact and must call / email / search around to verify the meeting.
 Clients check in with the court registry when they arrive for their court date, social workers routinely check with the registry to see who has attended for the day.